Masashi Ando: Career

 He worked as a character designer and animation director for Hiroyuki Okiura's A Letter to Momo in 2012.

 He joined Studio Ghibli films for the first time in a long time in 2013 as a member of the animation staff for The Tale of Princess Kaguya.
 In 2014, he worked on When Marnie Was There as an animation director for Studio Ghibli for the first time in 13 years since Spirited Away, and also co-wrote the script for the film.

 He led the animation team for the Makoto Shinkai-directed Your Name in 2016.

-Ando makes his directorial debut with Shika no Ō: Yuna to Yakusoku no Tabi, alongside co-director Masayuki Miyaji.
+Ando made his directorial debut with Shika no Ō: Yuna to Yakusoku no Tabi, alongside co-director Masayuki Miyaji.
 He also served as character designer and animation director.